Gnabry and Lewandowski fire ruthless Bayern into Champions League final - RFI

 It was a different game after that and Gnabry made it 2-0 in the 33rd minute.

-It looked like that might be that, as substitute Philippe Coutinho had a late effort disallowed for offside, but Lewandowski made it 3-0 with time running out as he headed home Joshua Kimmich's free-kick.
+Substitute Philippe Coutinho had a late effort disallowed for offside, before Lewandowski made it 3-0 as he headed home Joshua Kimmich's free-kick.

 Bayern now have 20 consecutive victories and are unbeaten in 29 matches, a run that began last December.
 Just a few weeks before that Bayern were in a mess, having sacked coach Niko Kovac.